Hypothetical high-impact storms

 Hurricane Ram

 In the evening of Sept.
 18, the storm center moved right over the city of Boston with the peak intensity of 116 mph.
 After entering the water again, Rhody turned to the southeast and started to execute a large loop on Sept.
-19 by turning back to the west and subsequently to the north somewhat similar to Hurricane Esther (1961).
+19 by turning back to the west and subsequently to the north similar to Hurricane Esther (1961).
 Warmer Gulf Stream waters allowed the storm to weaken only gradually.
 On Sept.
 20, Rhody made the second landfall as a Category 2 hurricane in Rhode Island, producing strong winds and heavy rainfall and causing massive river flooding in RI.

 Read more at